vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

     - *downloaded files for the choosen pre-trained model will come here*
   - dataset
     - Annotations
+        - xmls
+          - *files with bounding box annotations will come here (needed only when handling case where images have multiple object of the same class in the scene)*
         - *maskss for training images will come here*
     - JPEGImages
       - *all of images for training will come here*